Study permit extension

 If your study permit expires before you apply for a study permit extension, you have lost your immigration status and must apply to restore your status.
 To restore your status, you must apply for your new status document (study permit) within 90 days of your old document expiring.

-You cannot continue your studies until your study permit restoration application has been approved.
+You cannot continue your studies or work (if you were eligible) until your study permit restoration application has been approved.
 Contact your International Student Advisor as soon as possible to talk about your options.

 To apply for a study permit within Canada and restore your status, follow this Government of Canada step-by-step instruction guide.